Putting last year's Christmas bills behind you

 The first step to eliminating waste is to plan your meals and shop with a grocery list.
 Those impulse buys are the ones that are most likely to become food waste.

 The second step is to use your leftovers intelligently.
 Many families are recognizing how valuable they can be.
 Some are even taking a serving of each dinner item and freezing their own microwave meals.
 Not only does that make it more likely that the leftovers will be eaten, it also removes the temptation to buy expensive fast food.
-Read more about freezer meals here.
+You can find more about freezer meals here.

 Here's one final note.
 Do not borrow money from your 401k plan to pay Christmas bills, especially if you own stocks.
 You may be unhappy about recent performance, but you don't want to sell shares at these prices when it's likely that they'll be much more valuable later when you retire.
 If you sell now, you will not benefit when the market goes up (and sooner or later it will).